okeyximo/BankApp/README.md

 - Email address should be in the valid format else user should be prompted to re-enter
 - Password should be minimum 6 characters that include alphanumeric and at least one special characters (@, #, $, %, ^, &, !)

+### Bugs
+- Have not handled the input mismatch exception on the input amount
+- Have not fixed the admin panel
+- Yet to create a table for the transaction list

+- Report any bugs you encountered while using the application.
+### Author
+- Okechukwu Onwuchekwa
+- onwuchekwaokechukwu57@gmail.com